Swiss Senate in favour of tightening rules on underage marriage - SWI swissinfo.ch

 The current law provides for the possibility of tolerating underage marriages in individual cases.
 This is to be maintained in future: if a person is still a minor at the time of the judgement, the marriage should be allowed to continue if this is in the overriding interest of the person concerned.

-On Tuesday, Social Democrat Senator Daniel Jositsch said that it made sense to maintain this balancing of interests.
-It is conceivable, he said, that a 17-year-old from a country that allows marriage from the age of 16 could marry an adult, come to Switzerland and become pregnant.
+On Tuesday, Social Democrat Senator Daniel Jositsch said that it made sense to maintain this balance of interests.
+It is conceivable, he said, that a 17-year-old from a country which allows marriage from the age of 16 could marry an adult, come to Switzerland and become pregnant.
 Such a case would have to be examined specifically.

 + Read more: at the UN, Switzerland urges end to forced marriages

 Forced marriages and marriages with minors have increasingly come to the attention of the general public in recent years.
-Between 2013 and 2017, authorities noted a total of some 350 suspected cases of invalid marriages due to coercion or an underage person.
+Between 2013 and 2017, Swiss authorities noted a total of some 350 suspected cases of invalid marriages due to coercion or an underage person.

 The government presented its draft bill on protecting minors from forced marriage last August.